 (Full-Length Play, Drama / 2w, 1m)

-It’s 1962, just outside of D.C., and matriarch Phyllis is supervising her teenage children, Carl and Martha, as they move into a new apartment.
+Synopsis: It’s 1962, just outside of D.C., and matriarch Phyllis is supervising her teenage children as they move into a new apartment.
 Phyllis has strong ideas about what her children need to do and be to succeed, and woe to the child who finds their own path.
 Bolstered by gin and cigarettes, the family endures – or survives – the changing world around them.
 Blending flares of imaginative theatricality, surreal farce, and deep tenderness, Paula Vogel’s beautiful roller coaster ride reveals timeless truths of love, family and forgiveness.

 On Clover Road by Steven Dietz (US/UK)